 Inside: Spring is the perfect time for growing a vegetable garden with your kids and summer is the best time for reaping the benefits of that garden.
-Here is a healthy summer salad created by our whole family from the many veggies we grow in our garden each year.
+Here is a healthy summer salad created by our family from the many veggies we grow in our garden each year.
 These six simple ingredients are packed with vitamins, minerals, and nutrients that will build your body, help you lose weight and give you glowing skin.
-Your kids will love helping to make this easy salad and will want to eat it year round!

 When our kids were growing up, we planted a vegetable garden every year.
 They helped by choosing the veggies; planting the seeds; weeding and watering; picking the produce and eating the end result.